0 miles - Spent The Day With Brian Powers; The Grave of Mike Green; Landis Cyclery - February 17, 2017

 I really do appreciate Landis Cyclery.
 They have a few locations around the city and I recommend them for all your cycling needs.
 Remember, the trusty bicycle

-that I rode on this journey was bought right at this bike shop.
+that I was riding on this journey was bought at this bike shop.
 Their website is www.landiscyclery.com.

 Cactus and Palm Trees Around Brian's Home